Risk Management/Crop Insurance Education Program

 Massachusetts Fruit and Vegetable growers have many options to protect their crops and income from losses caused by natural disasters.

-Federal Crop Insurance offers Massachusetts Potato (Franklin & Hampshire Counties only), Fresh Sweet Corn (all Counties), Apple (all counties), Grape (Bristol County only), and Peach (Hampshire, Hampden, Middlesex & Worcester Counties only), growers policies to protect them from losses due to natural disasters.
+Federal Crop Insurance offers Massachusetts Potato (Franklin & Hampshire Counties only), Fresh Sweet Corn (all Counties), Apple (all counties), Grape (Bristol County only), and Peach (Bristol, Essex, Franklin, Hampshire, Hampden, Middlesex & Worcester Counties only), growers policies to protect them from losses due to natural disasters.
 Growers have a wide variety of options with price, yield and units.
-For more information read the Potato, Fresh Sweet Corn, Apple, Grape and Peach policy fact sheet.

 Massachusetts Fruit & Vegetable growers also have an option of purchasing a revenue based policy.
 Whole Farm Revenue Protection (WFRP) is a whole-farm revenue protection plan of insurance which protects against low revenue due to unavoidable natural disasters and/or market fluctuations.
 For more information on Whole Farm Revenue Protection, click here, to access the WFRP fact sheet.

 Federal Crop Insurance is sold by private crop insurance agent.
 Click on this link to find a crop insurance agent in Massachusetts.